“Narrative art tells a story, either as a moment in an ongoing experience or as a sequence of meaningful events.”

 Without intending to deprecate the virtues of abstract art, I have gathered into my virtual museum some of the masterpieces, as well as lesser-known works, that have caught my interest and helped me think about the human condition as it is rendered in traditional forms.
 The contents of this museum make no pretensions to all-embracing inclusiveness; and a visitor to these pages may well wish I had included more works from other cultures, artists of color, women, or people from a wider perspective of political, sexual, or religious persuasion.

-But the great advantage of an online museum is that it can be altered at will at any time.
-New works, or even whole categories (if I have a Flemish room, why not an Egyptian section?) can be added as I see fit.
-This flexibility has another virtue: no editor, or editorial assistant, and force me to include or exclude a work based on their conceptions of what the virtual museum should include.
+In future revisions of the Virtual Museum of Narrative Art, I may want to include works not now represented here.
+The great advantage of an online museum is that it can be altered at will at any time.
+This flexibility has another virtue: no editors, or editorial assistants, can force the inclusion or exclusion works based on their conceptions of what the virtual museum should or should not include.

 The Virtual Museum

 A real museum, like all buildings, rests on the ground in a particular space for a particular time.
 Its physical size limits how much of its collection can be on view at any one time.
 Typically, major museums can only display a very small fraction of their holdings — currently, about 5% — although they can make their entire collections available on request to visitors who have special research interests.

 A virtual museum has no such limitations of space: it can display as many works as the size of the web server allows (this Virtual Museum’s web host, Squarespace, provides unlimited storage space spread across an array of Tier 3 data centers throughout the United States).
 Furthermore, the virtual museum is not limited to the physical works.
 Virtual museum curators can gather images from the huge number of images available on the internet and display them in whatever fashion they choose.